ontio/documentation/exchangeDocs/Sigsvr_Exchange_Guide.md

 		4th element: amount (for Ont, it's integer, for ont, it's [ong amount to be transferred]X10^9 ) What you need to do is to filter the "to address".
 When it's detected that "to address" is one of your users account address, then it can be recorded that that user has deposited some ong/ont to his account.

+##### 4.2.3.2 getrawtransaction through Post

-4.2.3.2 method:"getrawtransaction", params: txhash, return: transaction detailed info.
+method:"getrawtransaction", params: txhash, return: transaction detailed info.

 Post
 {
   "jsonrpc": "2.0",